dosx/timezone-picker/README.md

 To use in your site, extract tz_json.tgz to a web-accessible location on your server and pass in the path as the jsonRootUrl option

-For those who use OpenLayers with Twitter Bootstrap, you need to make `.img` to have `max-width: none`.

 Options
 -------
   - fillColor: the color of the fill of the rendered timezones (default '#ffcccc')